marctc/site/content/home.md

 Hi, I'm Marc!

 I'm a software engineer focused in backend and infrastructure systems.
 I like distributed systems, observability and software architecture.
 I speak mostly Python, Go and Scala.
-Currently, I', based in Berlin working as a Senior Software Engineer in [SoundCloud](https://soundcloud.com).
+Currently, I'm based in Berlin working as a Senior Software Engineer in [SoundCloud](https://soundcloud.com).

 FSF member for almost a decade, Open Source maintainer and technical conferences attender.